Was LAST MAN STANDING Canceled for Political Reasons?

 20th Century Fox produces the Tim Allen laugher, and a recent report said Fox is trying to find a spot for the program on another network besides ABC.

 Would you like to see LAST MAN STANDING on another network?Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!